-- gains/losses on settlements the result of actions to relieve the Council of liabilities or events that reduce the expected future service or accrual of benefits of employees, charged or credited to NonDistributed Costs in the CIES. - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with either financial assumptions, demographic assumptions, or assumptions based on experience made at the last actuarial valuation, or because the actuaries have updated these assumptions, charged to the Pensions Reserve on the Balance Sheet. - employer's contributions cash paid as employer's contributions to the pension fund in settlement of liabilities, not accounted for as an expense.
+- return on plan assets excludes amounts included in net interest on the net defined liability (asset).
+This is charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions.
+This is charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - contributions paid to the Strathclyde Pension Fund cash paid as employer's contributions to the pension fund in settlement of liabilities.
+This is not accounted for as an expense.

-In relation to retirement benefits, statutory provisions require the General Fund balance to be charged with the amount payable by the Council to the pension fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.
-In the Movement in Reserves Statement, this means that there are appropriations to and from the Pensions Reserve to remove the notional debits and credits for retirement benefits and replace them with charges for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the year-end.
+Statutory provisions require the General Fund balance to be charged with the amount payable by the Council to the pension fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.
+In the Movement in Reserves Statement, this means that there are transfers to and from the Pensions Reserve to remove the notional debits and credits for retirement or pension enhancement termination benefits and replace them with charges for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the year-end.
 The negative balance that arises on the Pensions Reserve thereby measures the beneficial impact on the General Fund of being required to account for retirement benefits on the basis of cash flows rather than as benefits earned by employees.